wren/core-keeper/README.md

 1. Download these files (either via git, or via zip)
 2. Copy the contents of `mods` to `~/.local/share/Steam/steamapps/common/Core\ Keeper/CoreKeeper_Data/StreamingAssets/Mods`

-- Note: you might have to create the `Mods` folder
+   Note: you might have to create the `Mods` folder
 3. Copy the contents of `config` to `~/.config/unity3d/Pugstorm/Core\ Keeper/Steam/{some number}/mods`

-- Note: the `{some number}` varies depending on your Steam ID, but just use the only directory in there that is a string of numbers
-- Note: you might have to create the `mods` folder
+   Notes: The `{some number}` varies depending on your Steam ID, but just use the only directory in there that is a string of numbers.
+And you might have to create the `mods` folder

 4. Start the game and confirm that the main menu says something like (4 mods loaded)